July 23, 2019

 The system responds to voice commands, tracks the driver’s pupils and alerts to signs of drowsiness or careless driving and, when connected to Samsung’s Galaxy Home voice assistant, creates a link to other IoT-enabled devices at home.
 This link can be used for a range of things, like kickstarting the car’s heating system before you get in, for example, or checking the contents of your smart fridge on your drive home from work.

 Then there’s in-car marketing.
 With individual, customisable screens for every passenger, connected cars offer enormous scope for marketers.
 They effectively become mobile media platforms, but car manufacturers like Bentley are taking it slow in terms of monetising the digital space in their connected cars, in order to ensure it delivers value for consumers and advertisers alike.

 Using predictive analytics to boost road safety

-Thanks to GPS, most of us already have access to digital map and journey planning systems while behind the wheel, and these generally use live traffic data to prewarn you of an obstruction in your path and reroute you if need be.
+Thanks to GPS, most of us already have access to digital map and journey planning systems while behind the wheel, and these generally use live traffic data to forewarn you of an obstruction in your path and reroute you if need be.

-With access to the wider internet, connected cars can go further, pulling in data from a range of sources and analysing it more closely to make route recommendations.
+With access to the wider internet, connected cars can go further, pulling in data from a wide range of sources and analysing it more precisely to make smart route recommendations.
 For example, artificial intelligence (AI) and historical traffic accident data can be used to spot and flag road conditions that make an accident more likely, such as heavy congestion at certain junctions at certain times of the day.
 The driver can then decide whether or not to act on the information and take another route.